 The Original Oreo O’s:

 The cereal was an immense hit and was popular for an enjoyable chocolate taste when combined with milk.
 Advertisements for the original Oreo O’s joked in a news parody about how the nation was running out of milk due to the cereal.

-The Reformulated Version Of Oreo O’s:
+The Reformulated Version

 In 2001, Oreo O’s had a change to its recipe.
-The changed was said to have included a new type of real cream filling.
+The change was said to have included a new type of real cream filling.
 This marks the first known change to the cereals formula and added to what seemed to be the following trend of increasing the creamy taste of Oreo’s O’s after this change.
 Perhaps the idea was to make Oreo O’s taste more like Oreo’s or to be perceived as such.

 Extreme Creme Oreo O’s: